NillionNetwork/nillion-docs/docs/limitations.md

 - Missing features - suggest a feature request in [Ideas](https://github.com/orgs/NillionNetwork/discussions/categories/ideas)
 - Documentation gaps - if you notice something is missing, please let us know by creating a [Github Issue](https://github.com/NillionNetwork/nillion-docs/issues/new/choose)

-Here are some of the limitations you should be aware of when being an early builder with Nillion’s SDK.
+Here are some of the limitations or constraints you should be aware of when being an early builder with Nillion’s SDK.

 ## Platforms